softleader/specification-mapper/starter/README.md

                           EntityManager entityManager) {
     super(entityInformation, entityManager);

-    // Keep the EntityManager around to used from the newly introduced methods. this.entityManager = entityManager;
+    // Keep the EntityManager around to be used from the newly introduced methods. this.entityManager = entityManager;
   }